Osama-Ahmed668/house-price-prediction/README.md

-This project predicts house prices using a trained Machine Learning model.
+This project builds a complete House Price Prediction system using Machine Learning.

-The model is connected to a FastAPI backend and React frontend.
+The project includes:

+\- Data preprocessing and analysis

+\- Training a regression model

+\- Saving the trained model

+\- FastAPI backend for making predictions

+\- React frontend for user interaction